nitlang/nit/share/man/nitunit.md

 `nitunit` produces a XML file compatible with JUnit.

 ### `--dir`
-Working directory (default is '.nitunit').
+Working directory (default is 'nitunit.out').

 In order to execute the tests, nit files are generated then compiled and executed in the giver working directory.